 After 10 days absence HOY and Pastoral Leader made aware by attendance officer.

-After 12 days absence Parent/Carer invited to meet to discuss issues face to face.
-EWO informed of concerns.
+After 12 days absence Parent/Carer invited to meet to discuss issues face to face with HOY and Attendance, Welfare and Safeguarding Manager

-Students maintaining a high attendance level are rewarded on a weekly basis by their tutors using rewards appropriate to the school’s reward system.
+Students maintaining a high attendance level are rewarded on a weekly basis by their HOY using rewards appropriate to the school’s reward system.

 Reporting Trends with Regard Key Minority Groupings

 Thurstable School realises that certain students may be prone/vulnerable to poor attendance, with all of the academic difficulties which could ensue.
 Thurstable School will therefore report on each of the following groups to ensure that equal access and support is being monitored.